close

 });

-You can import static assets in markdown (or mdx) files.
-Rspress is built on Rsbuild - Static Assets under the hood.
+You can import static assets in Markdown or MDX files.
+Rspress uses Rsbuild - Static Assets under the hood.

 Regular static assets